 No real need to, just a few touch ups.
 Restyling goes easy: no tug and pull because it softened up a tad.
 Hair keeps its great hold.
 No sag or flyaways afterwards, slight waviness.

-Waxy and clean.
-I put some hair tonic on damped hair and used my tangle free brush.
+Waxy.
+I put some hair tonic on damp hair and used my tangle free brush.
 Styling went really well and not that uncomfortable being so heavy in the wax/stickiness department.
 I could style in about 5 minutes which is quick for me!
 Build up improves every aspect of the styling.

 4 washes with shampoo.
 Hair felt soft afterwards.

-- Shear revival, Music or misery: heavy oil based pomade = heavier than Bone crusher.
+- Shear revival, music or misery: heavy oil based pomade.

-- Fettkopp pomade (German brand): strong hold oil based pomade.
+- Fettkopp pomade: strong hold oil based pomade.

 Interested in oil based pomades only?
 You can join our ‘Oil Based Pomade Enthusiasts’ Facebook group – https://www.facebook.com/groups/OilBasedPomadeEnthusiasts/